 VERY IMPORTANT – Do not touch this graphite coating after applying it !!

 Preparation for electroplating:

-At first, we need to prepare a water based solution for electroplating.
-We add about 200 g of copper sulfate (CuSO4-5H20) to one liter of distilled water.
+At first, you will need to prepare a water based solution for electroplating.
+Add about 200 g of copper sulfate (CuSO4-5H20) to one liter of distilled water.
 Any un-dissolved pieces can be filtered through a paper coffee filter.
-Then we add 25 ml of concentrated sulfuric acid or vinegar in three or four times larger quantity.
+Then you should add 25 ml of concentrated sulfuric acid or vinegar in three or four times larger quantity.
 The whole solution should be mixed very well.
 The best choice for copper anodes is pure copper obtained from wires or pipes.
 Before putting the anodes to the copper bath, clean the impurities and oxides with sand paper.
 After cleaning you shouldn’t touch these anodes with bare fingers.
 You need to ensure that the surface area of the anode is similar to the surface area of the object that we want to copper plate.
 Two anodes should be used on both sides of the print in order to distribute the coating more evenly.

 The final result:

 Above you can see how this print looks like after almost two days of electroplating.
 From the back and the front you can see small copper crystals that glitter when illuminated at the right angle.
 Unfortunately, the print will be oxidized very quickly after taking it out of the bath.
 Therefore, it is a good idea to store it in a solution in a jar until you apply another layer made of another metal.
 Large crystals of copper are visible on the lower edge – this is due to the fact that the model was not evenly arranged in plating solution.
 The greater part of the anode was under a hanging 3D printed model.

 Covering with other metals: